Press "Enter" to skip to content

 COMMUNICATION:

 Our lab emphasizes clear and timely communication.
 Speak up about small difficulties before they become big problems.
 We strive to promote a supportive environment where people are comfortable giving and receiving constructive criticism.
-We want all members to feel empowered to call out discriminatory language or actions (be they intentional or unintentional); it is understood that a simple “that’s not cool” is a signal that your language is inappropriate.
+We want all members to feel empowered to call out discriminatory language or actions (be they intentional or unintentional); it is understood that a simple “that’s not cool” is a signal that your language/actions is inappropriate.
 We work under the assumption of good intent in our interactions with others, but will own the impact of our actions.

 We also support lab members in calling out discriminatory practices outside of our lab, as we believe this is a critical first step in uprooting entrenched racism, ableism, homophobia, trans-phobia, and bigotry in our community.